 Teresa Ball and Loreto education

-This book commences with an original and important study of the Balls and their social world in Dublin at the start of the nineteenth century.
-Their network included members of the Catholic Committee, the Catholic Church hierarchy, and many benevolent public figures.
+The book also provides an original study of the Balls and their social world in Dublin at the start of the nineteenth century.
+Their network included members of the Catholic Committee, members of the Catholic church hierarchy and wealthy Catholic merchants.
 The book gives new insight into how women operated in the margins of this Catholic world.
-The education of the Ball children, at York and Stonyhurst, positioned them for success in Catholic society, at a time when the confidence of their Church was growing in Ireland.
+It also shows how the education of the Ball children, at York and Stonyhurst, positioned them for success in Catholic society, at a time when the confidence of their church was growing in Ireland.